-At Broad Square Primary School the ASSESS, PLAN, DO, REVIEW cycle manages needs.
+At Broad Square Primary School, the ASSESS, PLAN, DO, REVIEW cycle manages needs.

-We review progress at least 3 times across the academic year in 'Termly Pupil Progress meetings' with the Assessment Lead , SENDCO and teachers (intervention personnel may attend / reports from external agencies may be referred to .)
+We review progress at least 3 times across the academic year in 'Termly Pupil Progress meetings' with the Assessment Lead/SENDCO and teachers (intervention personnel may attend / reports from external agencies may be referred to.)
 They look at evidence and impact of interventions/outcomes for children.
-The SENDCO monitors the use of Pupil Profiles to capture needs, support , targets and strategies.
-Evidence me (EYFS) and Insight are used for recording evidence and tracking data.
-Pre-keystage documents and PIVATS are used to guide target setting and assessment.
-The school uses Provision Mapping to evaluate what works .The SENDCO also oversees access to CPD and ensures training is offered.
-This includes teachers , TAs and lunchtime supervisors as needed.
+The SENDCOs monitor the use of Pupil Profiles to capture needs, support, targets and strategies.
+Evidence Me (EYFS) and Insight are used for recording evidence and tracking data.
+Pre-key stage documents and PIVATS are used to guide target setting and assessment.
+The school uses 'Provision Map' to evaluate what works.
+The SENDCO (D. Jones) also oversees access to CPD and ensures training is offered.
+This includes teachers, LSAs, Pastoral Lead and lunchtime supervisors as needed.

 In addition to these termly progress meetings, the SEND Register in reviewed three times a year.
 If a child is removed or added to the register, the parents/carers are informed and the outcomes for the child are discussed/agreed.
-If a child is removed from the register and the parents/carers are concerned, we will continue to monitor need robustly and review the child sooner.
+If a child is removed from the register but the parents/carers are still concerned, we will continue to monitor need robustly and review the child sooner.

-Some children on the SEND Register may have more significant or complex SEND, and there may be a number of specialist services involved with the child and their family.
-These can include specialists from external services commissioned directly by the school or services that are commissioned through the Local Authority Services such Outreach, Specialist Teachers from SENISS or Educational Psychology Services.
-As a result of the GRADUATED APPROACH, it may be felt that when a child is still not making the expected progress towards the identified outcomes, despite the relevant and purposeful action taken to identify, assess and meet their needs, then the school can ask for further support from the Local Authority either for High Needs Top-Up Funding or a request can be made for an Education, Health and Care Plan (EHCP) Assessment of Need.
+Some children on the SEND Register may have more significant or complex SEND needs, and there may be a number of specialist services involved with the child and their family.
+These can include specialists from external services commissioned directly by the school or services that are commissioned through the Local Authority Services such as; Outreach, Specialist Teachers from SENISS, Educational Psychology Services or part-time placement at Language Resource Units.
+As a result of the GRADUATED APPROACH, it may be felt that when a child is still not making the expected progress towards the identified outcomes, despite the relevant and purposeful action taken to identify, assess and meet their needs, then the school can ask for further support from the Local Authority either for High Needs Top-Up Funding.
+In more complex cases a request can be made for an Education, Health and Care Plan (EHCP) Assessment of Need.
 This would involve the child, parents/carers, and all agencies involved with the child, and may lead to the LA issuing an Education Health and Care Plan (EHCP) which will bring together health and social care needs, as well as their special educational needs and provision.
 Children and young people with an EHCP continue to be the responsibility of the teacher and may access some further intervention or support within school.
 Their progress will be monitored by the school and also through an Annual Review, where the outcomes on the EHCP will be considered.
+In some cases, a move to Specialist Provision may be required.